-- Mix the spices together, this mix will be used for the salmon and the dahl.
+- Mix the spices to use for the salmon and dahl.

 - Rub the salmon with enough spice to cover it, and a little olive oil, and fry in a hot pan until both sides are golden and the flesh in the middle is just cooked.

-- Add butter to a saucepan on a medium heat, and fry the onion and garlic until soft.
+- Add butter to a saucepan on medium heat and fry the onion and garlic until soft.